Ringerike (traditional district): Etymology

 The district was known in Old Norse as Hringaríki which means the reich of the Rings.
 The initial H was dropped sometime in the 13th century.
 The etymology of the district has been, however, contested among philologists.

 Halvdan Koht suggested in 1921 that the first settlers of Ringerike settled around Tyrifjorden in a ring, though this theory is outdated to many.

 It is suggested that Ringerike was named in a similar fashion to Romerike, which was named after the old name for Glomma, Rauma.
 Eivind Vågslid suggested in 1959 that Ringa was the old name of the river Storelva, because it meanders in a ring-shaped form.

 History

-Traditionally, Ringerike referred to the area around the northern and northwestern part of Tyrifjord and the lowlands along the rivers Randselva, Ådalselva and Sokna, i.e. the municipalities Hole, Krødsherad, Modum, Ringerike and Sigdal in Buskerud county.
+Traditionally, Ringerike referred to the area around the northern and northwestern part of Tyrifjord and the lowlands along the rivers Randselva, Ådalselva and Sokna, i.e. the municipalities of Hole, Krødsherad, Modum, Ringerike, and Sigdal in Buskerud county.